 Pin the two front panels together at the center seam, and the two back panels together at the center seam.
 Put your straight pins in parallel to the edge of the fabric, and put them at least an inch away from the edge of the fabric.
 Pin the backs to the fronts over the shoulders - you will make this pinning more precise as we go, but for now one pin on each side just above the shoulders will keep the panels from falling off of you.

+Now we start to "fit" the pattern.
 Starting just under the armpits, pin the front and back panels together on the sides, with the pins parallel to the seam.
 Try to alternate which side you're working on as you go down so that you don't make one side tighter than the other (this is where gingham fabric could help).
 Pin all the way down to the widest part of your hips.
 Go back to the fabric above the shoulders and pin the fabric parallel to the seam.
-If this coat will not cover your bra area, then use your magic marker to draw where you'd like the edge of your coat to be (see the red line below), and cut your fabric about an inch away from that line.
+If this coat will not cover your bra area (because you want to wear it with a modern bellydance coin bra, or you're making a Turkish Vest), then use your magic marker to draw where you'd like the edge of your coat to be (see the red line below), and cut your fabric about an inch away from that line.
+The Ghawazee women in the painting above probably had coats that could theoretically button up to the neck, but were left unbuttoned to the chest.
 Remember also to draw your neckline on the back of the neck, cutting an inch away from that line (have your last pin in the center back seam end at the line).
 Likewise, mark where you'd want your sleeve seams to be (or arm holes would be if it is sleeveless) and cut the fabric an inch beyond it.
 Once you've cut these holes, the garment will most likely be looser, so alternating which side you're working on, walk in your pins along the side seams.
 On the back center seam, you may need to pin it tighter around the small of the back.
 It depends on your shape.
 However, you want to keep the center front seam as straight as possible.
 As you're doing this whole process, check from time to time that your center front and back seams are still centered, and your side seams are directly on the sides.
 When you're happy with the fit, use your magic marker to draw a line along the seams on all four panels, litterally drawing over your pins.
 Trim the fabric about an inch away from your pins.
 Draw a line along your waist line (wherever you define that as) on all four panels and using a measuring tape determine how long from your waist you want the coat to be.
 Write that number and an arrow on your pattern.
 Write "R" and "L" on the panels so you know which are the right and left sides.

 Now, no matter how hard you try, odds are your right sides and left sides won't be perfect mirror images of each other.
 But we want them to be.
 We also want the side seams of the front and back panels to be identical to each other.
 Lay the right on top of the left, hold them up to the light, and you can see both sets of lines at once.
 This is where adding an inch around all of your marked lines comes in handy, because you can use a different color marker to show where the average of the two lines should be.
 This is what I like to call "normalizing" our pattern pieces.
 When you've come up with a good guess, sew your pattern pieces together on your corrected lines and try it on.
 Happy with it?
 Great - trim the fabric 1/2 inch from your seams and cut out your stitches.
 Not happy with it?
 Make changes, sew it again and try it on, till you are happy.
 Once you've trimmed and seam-ripped your pattern pieces, pick the cleanest of the two front panels and the cleanest of the two back panels, and they will be your pattern pieces.